Holidays & Festivals in Belize

 There is a lot of information about Belizean holidays here:

-Monday, October 15th: Pan American Day (in lieu of Friday, 12th October)
+Monday, October 9th: Indigenous People's Resistance Day (in lieu of Thursday, 12th October)